hpgem/nanomesh/paper/paper.md

 Image segmentation is a way to label the pixels of different regions of interest in an image.
 In this example, we are interested in separating the silicon bulk material (bright) from the nanopores (dark).

 Common filters and image operations like Gaussian filter are available as a method on the `Image` object directly. `Nanomesh` uses `scikit-image` [@skimage] for image operations.
-Other image operations can be applied using the `.apply()` method, which guarantees an object of the same time will be returned.
+Other image operations can be applied using the `.apply()` method, which guarantees an object of the same type will be returned.
 For example, the code below is essentially short-hand for `plane_gauss = plane.apply(skimage.filters.gaussian, sigma=5)`.

 ```python
 plane_gauss = plane.gaussian(sigma=5)
 ```

 The next step is to segment the image using a threshold method.
-In this case, we use the `li` method, because it appears to give good separation.
+In this case, we use the `li` algorithm [@Li1993], because it appears to give good separation.

 ```python
 thresh = plane_gauss.threshold('li')